Find the coefficient of y^4 in the expansion of (2y-5+3y^2)^6.

 Per the "expand" tool on that page, the coefficient of y4 is 375.

-But don't take my word for it, go there and see it for yourself. :-)
+But don't take my word for it, go there and check it for yourself. :-)

-Would it be cheating, to use that website to avoid the drudgery of endless
+Is it considered cheating, to use a tool to avoid the drudgery of endless

 multiplications?
-I do not consider it cheating to use any tool that has been
+I don't consider it cheating to use any tool that has been